crowdbotics/modules/README.md

 # Crowdbotics Modules

 This is a monorepo which holds the source code for the various modules we built, for tracking purposes and to ease the creation of new ones.
+There's a complete React Native custom template in [template](template).
+It also includes utilities for modules installation and removal.

 # Modules Available